Overview

 check — for example, to run it only before certain other tasks.

 There are two overloads of this method.
-Both return an object on which there is a check
+Both return an object on which there is a check method

 which you can call immediately if you want.
 However there are other ways to control when the check